Cadrew/ocs-video-comparison/README.md

 - MPEG

 Videos do not have to be in the same format to be compared.
 However, they must have the same resolution and the same aspect ratio.

+## Prerequisites

+You'll need Python 3.5 or higher to make this work.
+You can download the latest Python version [here](https://www.python.org/downloads/windows/).

 ## Compare two videos